ansys/ansys-api-meshing-prime/README.md

-# Prime gRPC Interface Package
+# Ansys Prime Server gRPC Interface Package

-This Python package contains the auto-generated gRPC Python interface files for Prime.
+This Python package contains the auto-generated gRPC Python interface files for Ansys Prime Server.
+Contributions for this API will not be accepted.
+Please create an issue or discussion for questions or enhancements relating to this project.

 ## Installation